astamm/riot/README.md

 as well.
 The user can perform statistical analysis on the point cloud and store any new variable that (s)he would deem to be useful as additional column of the [tibble](https://tibble.tidyverse.org).
-The packages also allow to write back the [tibble](https://tibble.tidyverse.org), including all newly created attributes, into the following exporting formats:
+The package also allows to write back the [tibble](https://tibble.tidyverse.org), including all newly created attributes, into the following exporting formats: